 - For participating in the full PD activities, you will earn a stipend and 68 PDP hours.
 You will also have the option to enroll for graduate credits.

 - Teachers and students will be important contributors to research on the curriculum, via knowledge and unit assessments that will be useful to teachers as well.
 You will receive a stipend for your research activities participation.

-- Participating schools will receive the courses, professional development and ongoing support for free.
+- Participating schools will receive the courses and professional development for free.

 - Teachers will receive a stipend for their participation.